The baroque collegiate church of St. Peter in Bad Waldsee

 Are you traveling with a motorhome?

 - We recommend the Bad Waldsee parking space, Hopfenweiler 2a, 88339 Bad Waldsee.
 However, there are other campsites in the area.
 There you can after a day trip in a Dutch Oven or on the portable grill or maybe on a campfire .
-Dutch oven accessories can be found here.
+You can also find Dutch oven accessories here.

 - Do you want to rent a motorhome?
 Then you will find information here as well as booking options.
 Or would you rather stay in one roof tent on the car?
 Also the overnight stay in camping tents is possible.